VBajaj113/DevClub-Assignment5/README.md

 - You do NOT need to make any pull requests to this repo

 # Resources

 - [Slides used in the session](https://docs.google.com/presentation/d/e/2PACX-1vQbtDDGQonkIoGu68VrINL2s3sQcfiH5XVnk-iU26nk16DFBGsDabichsqhdtBvowPvpxaIbFLAV2h3/pub?slide=id.p)
 - Introduction to Python and Django by [Programming With Mosh](https://youtu.be/_uQrJ0TkZlc)
 - Detailed Django Tutorials by [Corey Schafer](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p)
-- [Mozilla's Tutorials](https://developer.mozilla.org/en-US/docs/Learn/Server-side) on Server Side Programming with Django
+- [Mozilla&#39;s Tutorials](https://developer.mozilla.org/en-US/docs/Learn/Server-side) on Server Side Programming with Django
 - [Django Official Docs](https://www.djangoproject.com/start/)
 - [Talk](https://youtu.be/lx5WQjXLlq8) on how Instagram uses Django at production, and also [*the time when Justin Beiber almost crashed Instagram!*](https://youtu.be/lx5WQjXLlq8?t=715)
 - Advice on Backend Engineering by [Hussein Nasser](https://www.youtube.com/c/HusseinNasser-software-engineering)